-Your username is your my.HTU username, but when you first log in, you will need to set up a password.
+Your username is your my.HTU username, without the @htu.edu portion.
+When you first log in, you will need to set up a password.
 It is OK to use the same password as your email or my.HTU.
 If you change your library password, it will not affect email or my.HTU.

 To set up your account, click on the "Your Account" button on the library home page.
 Look for a "Set/reset password" button under the password entry field.
-This link can also be found as a "Sign In" button in the top right-hand corner of many library search pages.
+This link can also be found as a "Sign In" button in the top right-hand corner of many library search pages, or when accessing databases remotely.